cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 These instructions will tell you how to get Mari Medical up and running on your machine with Docker or Docker Compose.

-As Mari Medical is still being developed, so is this documentation.
-Complete documentation is coming soon!

 ## What you'll need

 - [Docker](https://docs.docker.com/get-docker/)